DHCP Server¶

 Hint

-The dialogue between failover partners is neither encrypted nor authenticated.
+The dialogue between HA partners is neither encrypted nor authenticated.
 Since most DHCP servers exist within an organisation’s own secure Intranet, this would be an unnecessary overhead.
-However, if you have DHCP failover peers whose communications traverse insecure networks, then we recommend that you consider the use of VPN tunneling between them to ensure that the failover partnership is immune to disruption (accidental or otherwise) via third parties.
+However, if you have DHCP HA peers whose communications traverse insecure networks, then we recommend that you consider the use of VPN tunneling between them to ensure that the HA partnership is immune to disruption (accidental or otherwise) via third parties.

 You can specify a static DHCP assignment on a per host basis.
 You will need the MAC address of the station and your desired IP address.
 The address must be inside the subnet definition but can be outside of the range statement.